Research Tools & Reagents

 HD Community BioRepository

-Working together with the Coriell Institute for Medical Research, CHDI has established a secure, centralized repository called the HD Community BioRepository (HDCB) to store and distribute quality-controlled and reliable research reagents.
+Working together with the Coriell Institute for Medical Research, CHDI has established a secure, centralized biorepository called the HD Community BioRepository (HDCB) to store and distribute quality-controlled and reliable research reagents.

 The BioRepository currently contains:

-- huntingtin cDNAs: including exon 1 and full-length constructs with various CAG repeat lengths in different vectors, that have been fully sequenced and verified.
+- Huntingtin cDNAs: These include exon 1 and full-length constructs with various CAG repeat lengths in different vectors, that have been fully sequenced and verified.

-- antibodies: CHDI-initiated productions directed at therapeutic targets for HD and their corresponding antigenic peptides.
+- Antibodies: These include CHDI-initiated productions directed at HTT or other therapeutic targets for HD and their corresponding antigenic peptides.

-- cell lines: from CHDI-initiated research and other HD researchers, these have been expanded and checked for sterility (including mycoplasma).
+- Cell lines: These include CHDI-initiated lines as well as lines from other HD researchers which have been expanded and checked for sterility (including mycoplasma).

 Frequently Asked Questions